Journal Description

 Microbiology Research

-is an international, scientific, peer-reviewed open access journal published quarterly online by MDPI (from Volume 11 Issue 2-2020).
+is an international, scientific, peer-reviewed open access journal published monthly online by MDPI (from Volume 11 Issue 2-2020).

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.